-Hans’ soul is duly taken by the Baron and, irony of ironies, placed into the body of Christina.
+Hans’ soul is duly taken by the Baron and — irony of ironies! — placed into the body of Christina.
 Frankenstein heals Christina’s face and leg and brings her to life.
 The strange thing, though, is that she doesn’t seem to be Christina or Hans.
-Though given the name ‘Christina’, she seems to be a wholly new person, growing under the tutelage of her distant father, Baron Frankenstein and the more kindly and maternal Dr Hertz.
+Though given the name ‘Christina’, she seems to be a wholly new person, growing under the tutelage of her distant father, Baron Frankenstein and the more kindly and affectionate Dr Hertz.

-An angry—but surprisingly polite—mob approaches Frankenstein, blaming him for Hans’ return and threatening to burn him for witchcraft.
-To prove his innocence, Hans’ body is disinterred.
+An angry—but surprisingly polite—mob approaches Frankenstein, blaming him for Hans’ return and threatening to burn the Baron for witchcraft.
+To prove his innocence, Frankenstein has Hans’ body disinterred.
 The body is there, but the head is missing.
 It is in Christina’s room, giving orders to her.

 The Baron figures out what is going on, but is placed under house arrest before he can stop Christina.
 The last murderer escapes from town, but Christina is waiting for him on the stagecoach.
 Frankenstein desperately tries to talk his way past the cops.
 When they threaten to destroy Christina, he escapes and rides off to the rescue.
 He’s spry for his age, I tell you.

 The stagecoach breaks down, and Christina lures her last victim into the forest and stabs him to death.
 Hans, speaking through her, says that her work is done and she can rest now.
-Frankenstein arrives, shocking her back to herself.
-She runs off to a cliff.
-Frankenstein follows and attempts to convince her not to jump, offering to tell her who she is.
+Frankenstein arrives, shocking Christina back to herself.
+Horrified at what she has done, she runs off to a cliff.
+Frankenstein follows and attempts to convince her not to jump by offering to tell her who she is.
 She says she knows, apologises, and jumps.

 I’m strongly of the opinion that Frankenstein Created Woman is the best of the Terrence Fisher/Peter Cushing Hammer Frankensteins.
 I’ve said before that what makes the Hammer Frankensteins interesting is the way they mix the Frankenstein story with other horror tropes to add some variety.
 Revenge is essentially a vampire movie, Evil is Dr Caligari and Created Woman is a ghost story.